Try Not to Be Negative With Your Driver Attack Angle

 It could be their angle of attack or dynamic loft, or it could be both!

-Whatever it is though a good coach working with a modern launch monitor will help you to work out what it is and the distance rewards on offer can be substantial as I am now all to aware myself.
+Whatever it is though a good coach working with a modern launch monitor will help you to work out what it is and the distance rewards on offer can be substantial as I am now all too aware myself.

 In a lesson last year I found that when I was hitting down on the ball with a -2.4º angle of attack at impact I was losing over 32 yards of carry distance and 43 yards of total distance compared to driving with a positive 2.3º attack angle with almost comparable swingspeeds of just over 100mph.